h digitalfootprint web 728x90

 image

-Nearly 120 years old, the four-story Butler Apartment/Gas Lamp Building was built in 1906.
+Nearly 120 years old, the four-story Butler Apartments/Gas Lamp Building was built in 1906.
 It had 16 apartments and two retail spaces.
 Of the Renaissance/Georgian style, it is a good example of the early 20th century design that combined commercial and residential spaces.
 The H.S.
 Chase Grocery Store and Meat Market were the original tenants of both of the retail sections facing Grand Avenue.
 The 16 apartments used the 15th Street address and entrance.
 Today, there are 23 apartments.
 For at least 50 years, the commercial bays have been home to music venues such as Blues on Grand, Vicky’s Pour House and Gas Lamp.
 The closing notice for Gas Lamp stated the building will be included in further redevelopment in the Gateway District, but Gas Lamp was not in that plan.
 Having passed through several owners in the last few years, a subsidiary of the former Kum & Go Corp. bought the building and the Jefferson Apartments in 2015 as plans were being made for their new headquarters just across the street to the east.
 The real estate arm of Krause Group, Krause+, has already successfully applied for $23 million in state tax incentives to redevelop the area.

 The Jefferson Apartments: 1519 Grand Ave., Des Moines